jostylr/role-dnd-hybrid/src/data.md

 * Wrestling handles grappling.
 First attack to wrestle is to enter grapple.
   Once grappled, opposed wrestling to end it.
 Grappling someone allows next attack to pin them.
 * Healing kit.
 10 uses.
-Gives +10 to healing roll
+Gives double advantage to healing roll
 * Life Points: When reduced to 0 or below, characters is knocked out; bleeding to death if lower than 0 and above -LP max; dead if below that.
 If bleeding to death, t hen the character has 10 rounds to use resist death to get to 0